Vaccination for Hajj and Umrah pilgrims

 It is recommended that all pilgrims on Hajj or Umrah regardless of age be vaccinated with ACWY.
 Pilgrims on Hajj or Umrah aged 2 and above are required to present a certificate of vaccination with ACWY before they can gain entry into Saudi Arabia during Hajj season.
 The certificate must have been issued at least 10 days before arrival.
 This also applies to seasonal workers in Hajj areas.

 Every year the Saudi Ministry of Health issue requirements for entry visas relevant to pilgrims.
-The 2024 Hajj season runs from15 Dhu al-Qadah to 15 Dhu al-Hijjah in the Islamic calendar which corresponds to 23rd May to 21st June 2024.
+The rituals of Hajj are expected to start from the evening of June 14, 2024, and continue until the evening of June 19, 2024.
+The actual dates depend on the sighting of the moon of Dhul Hijjah.
 Requirements for entry to Saudi Arabia to perform Hajj during the 2024 Hajj season.

 A.